-The Corporation has no plans or arrangements in respect of compensation received or that may be received by a Named Executive Officer in the fiscal year ended December 31, 2006, or the current financial year in respect of compensating such officer in the event of termination (as a result of resignation, retirement, change of control, etc.) or in the event of a change in responsibilities following a change of control, where in respect of a Named Executive Officer the value of such compensation exceeds \$100,000.
+Sahara has no plans or arrangements in respect of compensation received or that may be received by a Named Executive Officer in the fiscal year ended December 31, 2007, or the current financial year in respect of compensating such officer in the event of termination (as a result of resignation, retirement, change of control, etc.) or in the event of a change in responsibilities following a change of control, where in respect of a Named Executive Officer the value of such compensation exceeds \$100,000.

-INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS
+INDEBTEDNESS OF DIRECTORS AND OFFICERS

-No director, executive officer nor any of their respective associates or affiliates nor any of the proposed nominees for election as director is or has been at any time since the beginning of the last completed fiscal year indebted to the Corporation.
+No director or executive officer of Sahara, or associate or affiliate of any such director or executive officer, is or has been indebted to Sahara since the beginning of the last completed financial year of Sahara.